• Skip to primary navigation

 Sazon Goya is an all-purpose seasoning blend made from salt, annatto seeds, coriander, and sometimes oregano.
 It comes in small, single-use sachets, which makes it convenient for long-term pantry storage.
 There are different varieties available, including low-sodium or salt-free options.
 Be sure to choose one with annatto seeds if you're using it as an achiote paste substitute.

-For substitution, use a 1:2 ratio—if your recipe calls for 1 tsp of achiote paste, use 2 tsp of Sazon Goya.
+For substitution, use a 1:2 ratio—if your recipe calls for 1 teaspoon of achiote paste, use 2 teaspoon of Sazon Goya.
 You can mix it with vinegar, water, or oil to create a paste for marinades.
 Sazon Goya works perfectly as a substitute in soups, stews, marinades, curries, and stir-fries!

 Sazon goya seasoning sachet.